Acrylic & Watercolor Fine Artist

 In search of more flow, I satiated my senses with a year of hot chilis and bold colors, studying art and Spanish in San Miguel de Allende and Colima, Mexico.
 My flow found its course, on the waves of the sea and I joined a band of local surfers from the coast.

 After university, I samba-ed through South America with my husband, Christopher, and returned to mountains of paperwork at the University of British Columbia, completing my education degree and my Master’s in Art Education.
 I took a group of 15 research participants through a journey of self-exploration as they searched for higher meaning through their art.
 My thesis, entitled, ‘Creating Art as an Act of Prayer,’ was a stepping off point for my own practice now.

-I didn’t choose to become a teacher, but I fell into it, like a bird who has just fallen out of her nest.
-My parents were teachers, their parents were teachers.
-I worked as a high school teacher for six years and when the first of my three children was born, I shelved my plans to do a Ph.D., work in a high school, or sleep through the night.
+I worked as a high school teacher for six years and when the first of my three children was born, I happily decided to stay home to raise my children and make art.
 I spent the next 15 years raising and homeschooling three vibrant, creative children, making art, writing and satiating my senses with photography.